 Use of Personal Data

-The Systematica Entities will only process personal data in circumstances where they have established a lawful basis under GDPR to do so.
+The Systematica Entities will only process personal data in circumstances where they have established a lawful basis under the Data Protection Laws to do so.
 These circumstances include where the processing of the relevant data relates to a legitimate interest of the relevant Systematica Entity, further described below.
 In such circumstances the Systematica Entities will have established that the processing is necessary for the relevant purpose, and not inconsistent with the interests, rights or freedoms of a relevant data subject.

 In addition, each Systematica Entity may also control or process personal data where necessary to comply with legal or regulatory obligations applicable to them under the laws of the Cayman Islands, the United Kingdom, the European Union or any member state of the EEA, or in order to give effect to a contract, or to take necessary pre-contractual steps with a view to potentially entering into a contract (including in its capacity as an employer or a prospective employer), to the extent applicable.

 Disclosure of Personal Data

-The activities of the Systematica Entities are such that it may be necessary for personal data to be transferred and/or processed outside the EEA.
+The activities of the Systematica Entities are such that it may be necessary for personal data to be transferred and/or processed outside the EEA or the Cayman Islands.

-In circumstances where a Systematica Entity transfers personal data outside the EEA, they will seek to ensure a similar degree of protection is afforded to it by ensuring that personal data is generally transferred only to persons in countries outside the EEA in one of the following circumstances.
+In circumstances where a Systematica Entity transfers personal data outside the EEA or the Cayman Islands, they will seek to ensure a similar degree of protection is afforded to it by ensuring that personal data is generally transferred only to persons in countries outside the EEA or the Cayman Islands in one of the following circumstances:

-To persons and undertakings in countries that have been deemed to provide an adequate level of protection for personal data by the European Commission, or the Ombudsman, as applicable and as supplemented where and if required;
+- to persons and undertakings in countries that have been deemed to provide an adequate level of protection for personal data by the European Commission, or the Ombudsman, as applicable and as supplemented where and if required;

-To persons and undertakings to whom the transfer of such personal data is made pursuant to a contract that is compliant with the model contracts for the transfer of personal data to third countries from time to time approved by the European Commission, or the Ombudsman, as applicable, and as supplemented where and if required; and
+- to persons and undertakings to whom the transfer of such personal data is made pursuant to a contract that is compliant with the model contracts for the transfer of personal data to third countries from time to time approved by the European Commission, or the Ombudsman, as applicable, and as supplemented where and if required; and

-Further information on specific mechanisms utilised by Systematica Entities transferring personal data outside the EEA, the United Kingdom or the Cayman Islands and the countries to which such transfer may be made (which may include, but are not limited to The Bailiwick of Jersey, the Bailiwick of Guernsey, Switzerland, Singapore, the Cayman Islands and the United States) may be obtained from the compliance department of SISL upon request.
+Further information on specific mechanisms utilised by Systematica Entities transferring personal data outside the EEA, the United Kingdom or the Cayman Islands and the countries to which such transfer may be made (which may include, but are not limited to The Bailiwick of Jersey, the Bailiwick of Guernsey, Switzerland, Singapore, the Cayman Islands and the United States) may be obtained from the compliance department of SIUK upon request.